tango-controls/tango-doc/source/glossary.rst

     device server
     device servers
-        Device Server is a program (executable) which is able to create :term:'device' of certain classes.
-A device server may implement one or multiple classes.
+        Device Server is a program (executable) which is able to create :term:'devices' of certain classes.
+A device server may implement one or multiple classes and instantiate one or many devices.
+A running device server is called the :term:`device server instance`.

+    instance
+    device server instance
+        A running device server is called a device server instance.
+So, it is a process.
+Every device server instance has an unique name in Tango Controls by which it can be referenced.
+The name is built as *{DeviceServerName}*/*{instanceName}*.
+For each running device server the system creates a special device of `DServer` :term:`class`: *dserver/{DeviceServerName}/{instanceName}*.
+This device provides management facility for the device server instance (see `DServer class device commands`_)

+    class
     device class
     device classes
         Device Class is an abstraction of device interface.
 It defines :term:`attributes`, :term:`pipes`,